 El Salvadorans speak Spanish.
-We work with in-country volunteers to support both communication and trust.
+We work with in-country volunteers to support both communication and trust, so don't worry if you don't!
 If Spanish is a second language for you, you’ll notice dialects , idioms, and slang much like we have in American English.
 If you’re not a Spanish speaker, one of the most enriching things you can do is find new friends in the Eye Care group who are.

 Food and Water

-Reaching underserved people means setting up in towns and villages across the countryside, in mountains and along the shore.
+Reaching underserved people means setting up in towns and villages across the countryside, in mountains, and along the shore.
 People are largely poor and their water is not treated like our own.
-Their diet is a necessarily creative use of proteins and carbohydrates that are filling, inexpensive and provide the most basic nutritional building blocks.
+Their diet is a necessarily creative use of proteins and carbohydrates that are filling, inexpensive, and provide the most basic nutritional building blocks.
 Beans, rice, and corn are staples and our hosts in El Salvador cook regularly with them.
-Chicken, eggs, beef and fish are also commonly served.
-You may need to bring some kinds of foods with you if you have a specialized diet or go to a grocery store in town.
-Drinking bottled water and eating only fruits and vegetables washed in purified water, that you’ve peeled or has been cooked is critical to preventing water-borne illnesses.
+Chicken, eggs, beef, and fish are also commonly served.
+You may need to bring some kinds of foods with you if you have a specialized diet, or go to a grocery store in town.
+Drinking bottled water and eating only fruits and vegetables washed in purified water, that you’ve peeled, or that have been cooked is critical to preventing water-borne illnesses.

 It can be hot when you’re so close to the Equator and you’ll probably be on your feet a lot.
 Loose-fitting clothing, sunscreen, and your most comfortable supportive shoes are necessities.
 Handwashing, air drying, and re-wearing clothing reduces the volume of clothing you need to pack.
 While nights can be cool to cold at higher elevations, heat persists through the night closer to sea level in El Salvador.
 Air conditioning in sleeping quarters is not standard.